Dementia

 The goal of treatment is to maintain quality of life of the person with dementia for as long as possible.

-An SLP can help a person with dementia stay as independent as possible.
-The SLP may work on attention, memory, problem solving, and higher-level thinking skills.
+Certain medicines can slow down dementia, but they do not make it go away.
+Treatment for memory and other thinking skills can keep symptoms from getting worse.
+SLPs help a person with dementia stay as independent as possible.
+They may work on attention, memory, problem solving, and higher-level thinking skills.
 Some strategies that the SLP may teach a person with dementia include

-• practicing learning important information;
+• practicing different ways to remember important information;

-• making "memory books" to help remember personal information; and
+• making "memory books" to help remember personal information;

 Tips for Talking With People Who Have Dementia